cbrew/nlp4if/index.md

 </details>

 ### Workshop Program

+09:00–10:00 Invited talk: Jennifer Pan (Stanford University): How the Chinese Government Fabricates Social Media Posts for Strategic Distraction, Not Engaged Argument

+10:00–10:30 The effect of information controls on developers in China: An analysis of censorship in Chinese open source projects (Jeffrey Knockel, Masashi Crete-Nishihata and Lotus Ruan)

+10:30–11:00 Coffee Break

+11:00–12:00 Invited talk: Jed Crandall (University of New Mexico): How to Talk Dirty and Influence Machines

+12:00–12:30 Linguistic Characteristics of Censorable Language on SinaWeibo (Kei Yin Ng, Anna Feldman, Jing Peng and Chris Leberknight)

+12:30–02:00 Lunch

+02:00–03:00 Invited Talk: Nancy Watzman (Dot Connector Studio): What do journalists really want from NLP researchers?
+How to help build trust in media and democracy by helping journalists make sense of big data

+03:00–03:30 Creative Language Encoding under Censorship (Heng Ji and Kevin Knight)

+03:30–04:00 Coffee Break

+04:00–05:00 Panel: NLP and Disinformation (Moderator: Chris Brew; Panelists: Jed Crandall, Heng Ji,  Veronica Perez-Rosas, Nancy Watzman)

 Time | Event
 ------------ | -------------
 09:00–10:00 | Invited talk: Jennifer Pan (Stanford University): How the Chinese Government Fabricates Social Media Posts for Strategic Distraction, Not Engaged Argument